There are so many types of scissors out there for quilters! So which ones do we actually need?

 Premium Tailor Scissors

-Good heavy-duty multi-purpose scissors like these LIVINGO premium tailor scissors can be great for cutting fabric.
+Good heavy-duty multi-purpose scissors like these ones from Scissor Tailed can be great for cutting fabric.

-The rust-resistant blades are ultra-sharp and the long blades can easily cut multiple layers of fabric and can even handle leather.
+The rust-resistant blades are ultra-sharp and the length of the blade allows you to easily cut multiple layers of fabric and even handle leather.
+These are billed as industrial-strength scissors!

 Singer ProSeries Bent Scissors